MY WORKSHOP

 The key lessons you learn

-Find a way of introducing your theme to the audience so that they can’t help but sit-up and listen.
-If you don't give them a reason to listen to you... why should they?
+Find a way of introducing your theme so that your audience can't help but sit up and listen.
+If you don't give them a reason to pay attention, why should they?

 Success is when people repeat your ideas back to you.
-But you don't need to be a journalist: just use helpful patterns to generate unforgettable headlines.
+You don't need to be a journalist – just use simple techniques to generate unforgettable headlines.

 To introduce an unfamiliar idea, use a frame of reference that people already understand.
-To find it, look around.
-You are surrounded by inspiration, you just need to learn how to use it.
+You're surrounded by inspiration – you just need to learn how to see and use it.

-Every part of a story must follow the last one with good reason, to keep your audience engaged.
-But picking a template structure is only 20% of the work.
-80% is working out how to glue it all together - come learn practical ways to do that.
+Every part of a story must follow the last with good reason, to keep your audience engaged.
+A structural template is only 20% of the work; 80% is in how you glue it all together.
+Come learn practical ways to do that.

 "Confirmed 10/10!
 Our highest rated workshop."